 The PSC is responsible to the Premier of Queensland, and guided by commissioners that provide the vision and strategic guidance to deliver innovative solutions to public service workforce and performance issues:

-- Acting chair Dave Stewart, Director-General of the Department of the Premier and Cabinet
+- Acting chair Rachel Hunter, Director-General of the Department of the Premier and Cabinet

 - Robert Setter, Public Service Commission Chief Executive.